 Today we are going to discuss how one can invest his/her money in the market for the best returns.
 It is always advisable that an induvial must invest at least 20% of their monthly income.
 Choosing to invest seems to be a difficult option at an earlier stage.
 However, it provides various long-term benefits at a later stage of life.
 The higher the investment, the better the results.

 There are various investment options available in the market like Equity stocks, Mutual Funds, Gold, Real Estate, NPS, etc. One can choose amongst all these options depending upon their risk profiling and goals.

 Goals play a very important role in deciding where an individual should invest.
-Always remember that investment is all about “Where to invest”, “How to invest” and “why to invest”.
+Always remember that investment is all about “Where to invest”, “How to invest” and “Why to invest”.
 If you are a common individual who is willing to invest money in the market, then your goals must be clear.
-Even if you don’t have any specific goals at a current stage, consider investing for meeting financial requirements at a later stage of life.
+Even if you don’t have any specific goals at the current stage, consider investing for meeting financial requirements at a later stage of life.
 This way, deciding where to invest money becomes much easier.
 We will discuss more this at a later stage in the blog with the help of examples.

 List of Various investment options available in the market

 4 National Pension Scheme (NPS)

 5 GOLD (Sovereign gold bond)